HAiO-labs/HAiO-solana-programs/README.md

 - **Security.txt**: The references in `security_txt! { ... }` will appear on-chain if deployed without the `"no-entrypoint"` feature.
 This is optional but can help define security policies for your Solana program.
 - **Program ID**: Ensure the `declare_id!()` matches the keypair used in `Anchor.toml` or your deployment process.
 - **Testing**: The test code demonstrates using `EventParser` to ensure an event is actually emitted.
 If you prefer, you could also do manual base64 decoding.
-- **Usage**: For real-world usage, you’d integrate this program with a front-end that calls instructions like `check_in` via wallet-adapter or Anchor’s client library.